-My work pursues the question What is the human? through the philosophical study of literature, music and the arts.
+My work pursues the philosophical study of the arts, literature, music, as well as perhaps still unclassified manifestations of the aesthetic.
 I ask what specifically we do when we perform aesthetically, and how such performance relates its performers.
-I inquire into the politics of aesthetic performance in two ways that describe its relevance today: as the struggle for social justice manifest in the critiques of class, race and gender, and as the struggle for the planetary survival of the human genus in the Anthropocene.
+I inquire into the politics of aesthetic performance in two ways that describe its relevance today: as the struggle for social justice manifest in the critiques of class, race, gender, and so on, and as the struggle for the planetary survival of the human genus in the Anthropocene.

 Intellectual Profile

-I just finished a book titled Aesthetic Action (forthcoming with Stanford Univ.
-Press, 2024), in which I propose an action-theoretical account of the aesthetic.
+In my new book Aesthetic Action (Stanford Univ.
+Press, 2024), I propose an action-theoretical account of the aesthetic.
 While nonaesthetic action fulfills a determinate concept, I argue, aesthetic action performs an indeterminacy by suspending the action’s conceptual resolution.
 The book examines such indeterminacy by looking at work by Tino Sehgal, Kara Walker, Mazen Kerbaj, Marina Abramović, Cy Twombly, and Franz Kafka.
 Because it has irresolution as its point, aesthetic action presents itself as an unsettling of ourselves, our ways, our very sense of who we are.
 As performers of such action, we don’t recognize one another as bearers of a shared human form as we usually would – actualizers of our genus-being, Gattungswesen, as Marx puts this – but find ourselves tasked anew with figuring out what sharing a form would mean.
 Drawing on philosophers such as Kant, Hegel, Wittgenstein, and Anscombe; political thinkers such as Marx and Lorde; and contemporary interlocutors such as Michael Thompson, Sebastian Rödl, and Thomas Khurana, my book makes the case for a conception of the human form that systematically includes the aesthetic: an actualization of the form that is indeterminate and nevertheless rational.
 The conception dispenses with the assumption, widely held by philosophers, that only determinate actualization of our form can be rational actualization.

 I grew up on the Canary Islands and began my academic study at the Peter Szondi Institute of Comparative Literature at Freie Universität Berlin.
 I joined the University of Chicago faculty in 2012, after receiving my Ph.D. from Stanford University and being elected to Harvard’s Society of Fellows in 2010.
 I've also had a previous career as a professional musician and hold an Artist Diploma, Violin, from Hochschule für Musik und Theater München.